Beef

 Bakery

 Terri cares for a herd of about 30 registered A2 Ayrshire cows, selected for correct structure so they can live long, comfortable lives.
 The cows are 100% grass-fed, receiving no antibiotics or added hormones, grazing intensively during the summer and choosing between hay outside or inside during winter.
-The farm produces raw milk, heavy cream, cultured butter, artisanal cheeses including their beloved cheddar, yogurt, and pasture-raised beef, veal, lamb, chicken, and sausages.
-Terri's father Ed handles field work and farmers markets, and her mother Nancy does the bookkeeping.
+The farm produces raw milk, heavy cream, cultured butter, artisanal cheeses, yogurt, and pasture-raised beef, veal, lamb, chicken, and sausages.
+They have more items sourced from other local farms that adhere to the same standards and care that they do.
 The farm store, farmers markets, and online delivery bring their products directly to the community.

 Terri cares for a herd of about 30 registered A2 Ayrshire cows, selected for correct structure so they can live long, comfortable lives.
 The cows are 100% grass-fed, receiving no antibiotics or added hormones, grazing intensively during the summer and choosing between hay outside or inside during winter.
-The farm produces raw milk, heavy cream, cultured butter, artisanal cheeses including their beloved cheddar, yogurt, and pasture-raised beef, veal, lamb, chicken, and sausages.
-Terri's father Ed handles field work and farmers markets, and her mother Nancy does the bookkeeping.
+The farm produces raw milk, heavy cream, cultured butter, artisanal cheeses, yogurt, and pasture-raised beef, veal, lamb, chicken, and sausages.
+They have more items sourced from other local farms that adhere to the same standards and care that they do.
 The farm store, farmers markets, and online delivery bring their products directly to the community.